Blog

 The State of Emergency Question

 Clients ask us about Ecuador's ongoing states of emergency.
 Here's what you need to know: the state of emergency is a legal mechanism that allows military deployment in specific provinces and restricts certain constitutional rights (like freedom of movement after curfew hours) in designated zones.
 In practice, it has had minimal impact on daily life in Cuenca.
-There are no curfews in Cuenca, no military checkpoints, and no restrictions on normal activities.
+There are no curfews in Cuenca, no routine military checkpoints for residents, and no restrictions on normal activities.

 The military presence you'll notice in Cuenca is at government buildings and some transit points.
 Expats routinely describe it as reassuring rather than alarming.